Vigil2/vigil2.github.io/about.md

-## 1. Goals as a developer : I would like to participate in the development to prove this theory.

-## 2. My hypothesis on the ai algorithm : All humans are selfish.
+## My hypothesis for artificial intelligence to have the same algorithms as humans : All humans are selfish.
 Altruistic behavior is also done because humans are selfish.

 <br>